nest/nestml/doc/syntax.md

 ## Recording values with devices

-  All values in state are recordable
+  * All values in state are recordable

-  `recordable` can be used to make variables in other block available to recording devices
+  * `recordable` can be used to make variables in other block available to recording devices

 ## Guards
+Variables which are defined in the parameter block can be optionally secured through guards.
 ## Comments and documentation